 If diagnosis is not made prenatally, then neonatal diagnosis is based on physical anomalies and confirmed by cytogenetic testing.

-Certain age-specific routine screening helps identify conditions associated with Down syndrome (see the 2011 American Academy of Pediatrics Guidelines Health Supervision for Children with Down Syndrome):
+Certain age-specific routine screening of affected infants and children helps identify conditions associated with Down syndrome (see the 2011 American Academy of Pediatrics Guidelines Health Supervision for Children with Down Syndrome):

 Echocardiography: At prenatal visit or at birth